TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 Counter-argument: That's fine.
 But why were envoys not sent to the Great Eagles?
 The Fellowship and their allies could have at least tried.

+(2) Argument #2: [ChristopherJRTokien] on /r/lotr: "Why do you think the fact that they are the messengers of Manwe means thry should or could do what you've suggested?"

+Counter-argument:

+>>$>> Why do you think the fact that they are the messengers
+>>$>> of Manwe means thry should or could do what
+>>$>> you've suggested?

+The proposal is to send out envoys to find out what they CAN actually do.
+Does that make sense?

 # Discussions